About This Chapter

 2. Freud's Psychoanalytic Theory on Instincts, Motivation, Personality & Development

 Learn how Sigmund Freud's theories helped shape our modern understanding of human motivation and personality development.
 Review key terms and take a quiz at the end of the lesson to test your knowledge.

-3. Erikson's Stages of Identity Formation
+3. Erikson's Stages of Psychosocial Development: Theory & Examples

 How do we form identities as we age and grow?
 To answer this question, Erik Erikson came up with eight stages of identity formation that revolve around conflict and resolution.
 Who are you, and who will you become after completing this lesson?